brain-bican/metadata-schemas/docs/schemas/Informed-Consent/Informed-Consent-README.md

 ## Overview

-The BICAN Informed Consent Metadata schema describes metadata associated with and produced from informed consent forms and data in BICAN.
+The BICAN Institutional Certification Metadata schema describes metadata associated with and produced from institutional certification forms and data in BICAN.

 This document has the following sections: